Costello1329/diht_feedback_collector/README.md

-# diht_feedback_collector
+# DIHT Feedback Collector
-An SPA for collecting feedback about diht courses
+### An SPA for collecting feedback about diht courses